 (3) If an assessment is made that the worker is suitable to participate in a specialised retraining program, the arbitrator may order the employer to pay all or any of the costs or expenses connected with the dispute, including expenses connected with the referral to a specialised retraining assessment panel.

-[Section 158D inserted by No. 42 of 2004 s.
+[Section 158D inserted: No. 42 of 2004 s.
 119.]

 158E.
 Agreements as to programs